jtdaugherty/vty/README.md

 Once you've initialized the terminal and have a `Vty` value, all of the `vty` package's API is now ready to use to do terminal I/O.

+# Implementing support for a new platform

+Although this shouldn't be necessary to do very often (if ever!), if you would like to implement support for a new platform for Vty, see `PLATFORM-HOWTO.md`.

 # Features

 * Supports a large number of terminals, i.e., vt100, ansi, hurd, linux,